matteopilz/OpenMS-website/content/en/applications/nuxl.md

 For those who prefer a more user-friendly setup, TOPPAS can be utilized to create streamlined workflows.

 To begin, launch an empty workflow window by running the TOPPAS pipeline tool.
-This approach allows you to visually design and manage your workflows, making complex configurations more manageable and accessible.
+This approach allows you to design and manage your workflows visually, making complex configurations more manageable and accessible.

 To build a workflow in TOPPAS, utilize the drag-and-drop functionality.
-Begin by selecting the required tools from the 'TOPP tools' pane located on the left side of the TOPPAS window.
+You can start by selecting the required tools from the 'TOPP tools' pane on the left side of the TOPPAS window.
 A basic workflow typically includes the following components:

 - **Input Files Node**: Designate nodes for input files labeled `<Input Files>`.
 - **Output Files Node**: Set up nodes for output files labeled `<Output Files>`.